RoadToSoftwareFactory/swi1-2017/README.md

    * starting on 2017-10-03 (every 2 weeks, even weeks), lead by @romanblanco and @lpichler

 ---

+If you need to contact us, please use the [ManageIQ/welcome](https://gitter.im/ManageIQ/welcome) channel on [Gitter](https://gitter.im).
+(You'll need a github login anyway.)

+---
 Student can gain 40 points during lessons.

 ### 1st lesson: